This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 Formlabs’ Form 3 is considered one of the best within the SLA 3D printing category.

-However, resin parts are more delicate than many other types of 3D printing, and must be kept away from sunlight or they will begin to deteriorate and degrade.
-There are also fewer different materials available for SLA than many other types of 3D printing technologies, and a narrower range of color options.
-Resins are also more significantly expensive than filament, and can be wasted if the resin is not used during printing.
+However, there are fewer materials available for 3D resin printing, and a narrower range of color options than FDM.
+Resins are also more expensive than filament, and can be wasted if the resin is not used during printing.

 3. SLS (Selective Laser Sintering): Powder Bed Fusion